A new ‘brand’ of psychologists?

-A few months ago, I met a qualified clinical psychologist.
+A few months ago, I met a clinical psychologist.
 A woman of colour, like me.
-She shared with me that upon qualifying and applying for jobs, she was offered an interview and when asked by a smiley member of an all white interview panel ‘how was your experience of training’ she burst into tears and started crying uncontrollably.
+She shared with me that upon qualifying and applying for jobs, she was offered her first interview and when asked by a smiley member of an all white interview panel ‘how was your experience of training’, she burst into tears and started crying uncontrollably.
 This is what we’re dealing with.
 Raw pain.
 Just beneath the surface.
 Sometimes it can’t find no hiding place.
 Of course, there is something about revisiting traumatic experiences that can be triggering but perhaps there is also something overwhelming about articulating one’s oppression amidst a display of privilege.
 Perhaps she too wished she did not have to educate her peers and supervisors on her experience.
 There is something about the pressure to appear hopeful and to end on a positive note.
 There is something about maintaining the smile.
 Today, I will not.
 Today, I will ask that you stay with the pain.
 Today, I will lick my wounds.

 Thank you for reading.

 If you have found this article useful or interesting, please spread the word.